ogunsolu007/learning-python/README.md

 # learning-python
-this is 100dayscoding challenge and the gola is to learn python
+This is 100dayscoding challenge and the goal is to learn python